QubesOS/qubes-doc/user/advanced-topics/disposable-customization.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The per qube default disposable template can be configured in the app menu, for example, to change the setting for the ``work`` qube, in |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> work --> Settings --> Advanced --> Default disposable template`, select your preference and click :guilabel:`&OK` to apply the changes and close the window.
+The per qube default disposable template can be configured in the app menu, for example, to change the setting for the ``work`` qube, in :appmenuselection:`APPS --> work --> Settings --> Advanced --> Default disposable template`, select your preference and click :guilabel:`&OK` to apply the changes and close the window.

 .. image:: /attachment/doc/r4.3-disp-default-local.png
    :alt: Qube settings of ``work`` with qube's default disposable template item emphasized.